Leody Taveras Player Props: Rangers vs. Astros

 Leody Taveras At The Plate

-- Among qualifying hitters, he ranks 12th in batting average, while his on-base percentage ranks 50th and he is 43rd in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 11th, his on-base percentage ranks 40th, and he is 39th in the league in slugging.

-- Taveras has picked up a hit in 63.8% of his 69 games this season, with at least two hits in 30.4% of them.
+- In 64.3% of his 70 games this season, Taveras has picked up at least one hit.
+He's also had 22 multi-hit games.

-- In 11.6% of his games this season, he has hit a home run, and 3.4% of his trips to the plate.
+- In 11.4% of his games this year, he has gone deep, and 3.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.